 recipe for homemade ladyfingers* or 6 oz store-bought lady finger cookies

 For the topping: 1 tablespoon cocoa powder + 1/4 teaspoon pumpkin spice

 Pumpkin spice blend

-Pour custard back into saucepan and stir, over medium heat until it boils and thickens.
-Don’t stop stirring, mixture will look lumpy but then smooth out, keep the heat low to medium and keep an eye on it.
-Once it boils and the mixture looks smooth and creamy, turn the heat off, transfer to a bowl and cover the surface with some plastic wrap.
+Turn the heat off, transfer pumpkin custard to a bowl and cover the surface with some plastic wrap.
 You must do this so when the custard cools, it won’t form a skin on top.

 Put custard in the fridge until it cools all the way, about 2 hours.

-Whisk mascarpone cheese and pumpkin custard together.
+Whisk mascarpone cheese and cooled pumpkin custard together.
 Set aside

 Whip heavy cream and 5 tablespoons of powdered sugar and 1 teaspoon of vanilla in your mixer fitted with the whisk attachment.
 I like to whip my cream on high for about 3 minutes.
 Keep an eye on it not to over whip.
 Once you see stiff peaks, stop beating.